Homelessness Response Plan

 Hello, with Portland likely shifting to making homeless street camping illegal outside of sanctioned sites, does Vancouver have any plans to do the same.
 My concern is that we will see an influx of homeless camping as a result unless we change our policies toward allowing unsanctioned homeless camps in the city.

-NickN asked 11 months ago
+NickN asked over 1 year ago

 Thank you for your question!
 Because of the Martin v.
 Boise decision, communities cannot ban camping on all public property unless an adequate alternative is provided.
 Portland’s plan is to create very large sanctioned tent camping sites, and it’s really unknown at this time if that would stand up in the courts as an “adequate alternative.”
 For the last year, Vancouver has been standing up what we call Safe Stay Communities, which are small village-like alternative shelter communities.
 More details about those sites and the rationale behind them can be found here: https://www.beheardvancouver.org/homelessness-response, and I would specifically recommend watching the embedded video of the initial presentation to Council on that page from last May: https://www.beheardvancouver.org/homelessness-response/widgets/33487/videos/2678